Lightning OPD: Efficient Post-Training for Large Reasoning Models with Offline On-Policy Distillation: Introduction

 In practice, however, naively applying this offline precomputation fails to reliably match the performance of standard OPD.
 Investigating the root cause, we find that the issue does not primarily stem from the offline approximation itself, but rather from a more fundamental condition that has been overlooked in prior OPD work, which we term \textbf{\emph{teacher consistency}}.
 Unlike RLVR, where model behavior is shaped solely by a reward signal, OPD involves \emph{two} distinct teachers: one used during the SFT stage to generate training trajectories, and another used during the OPD stage to provide the reference distribution.
 Teacher consistency requires these two teachers to be the same model.
 In practice, existing pipelines often violate this condition by following conventions inherited from RLVR, where SFT datasets are curated using whichever teacher produces the highest-quality demonstrations, without regard to the teacher used during OPD.
-For example, Thinking Machines Lab~\cite{lu2025onpolicydistillation} trains a Qwen3-8B-Base model on OpenThoughts-3~\cite{guha2025openthoughts}, whose trajectories are generated by QwQ-32B, while using Qwen3-32B as the OPD teacher—a mismatch that our analysis predicts to be detrimental.
-We show that such teacher inconsistency introduces an irreducible bias into the training objective, causing both offline and online OPD to converge to a suboptimal fixed point regardless of training duration or data scale.
-This issue is further exacerbated in the offline setting, where the fixed rollout distribution additionally reflects the incorrect teacher.
-These findings establish teacher consistency as a necessary condition for any OPD pipeline, rather than a constraint specific to the offline setting.
+For example, Thinking Machines Lab~\cite{lu2025onpolicydistillation} trains a Qwen3-8B-Base model on OpenThoughts-3~\cite{guha2025openthoughts}, whose trajectories are generated by QwQ-32B, while using Qwen3-32B as the OPD teacher, resulting in a mismatch that our analysis predicts to be detrimental.
+We show that such teacher inconsistency introduces a gradient bias that degrades performance for both offline and online OPD, with a more pronounced effect on the offline variant.
+These findings establish teacher consistency as an important design principle for any OPD pipeline, rather than specific to the offline setting.

 \looseness=-1 With teacher consistency established as the key condition, we propose \textbf{Lightning OPD} (\textbf{L}ightning \textbf{O}n-\textbf{P}olicy \textbf{D}istillation), an offline distillation framework that naturally arises from enforcing this principle.
 In the SFT stage, the base model is fine-tuned on trajectories generated by a chosen teacher $\pi_T$ to obtain the reference policy $\pi_{\text{ref}}$.
 In the OPD stage, rollouts are sampled from $\pi_{\text{ref}}$, and the same teacher’s log-probabilities are precomputed once over these fixed responses, eliminating the need for a live teacher server during training.
 We provide a rigorous theoretical analysis showing that, under teacher consistency, Lightning OPD provably shares the same optimum as standard OPD.
 Moreover, the gradient discrepancy between the two remains bounded throughout training, and the offline objective introduces an implicit regularization effect that naturally prevents policy drift without requiring any explicit penalty.